Himanshu-Kakkar/devTinder/readme.md

 use validator library to validate functions

 # S02 E-09

+validate data in signup API
+install bcrypt package
+create password hash using bcrypt.hash & save the user is excrupted password create login API compare passwords and throw errors if email or password is not valid

 ## secure/hide password in mongodb
 #### utils : helper files / helper functions